-By contrast, \modelname successfully completes these missing edges.
-In fact, it predicts the ``memberOf'' edge with a lower score (3.99) (lower is better in this context) than the ``nationality'' edge it has trained on (4.33), and also predicts the ``hasOccupation'' edge with a comparable score (5.19).
-Hence, \modelname loses no information, and can leverage the predicted edges to classify ``Edmund Dollard'' as an alumnus of Syracuse University.
+In fact, it predicts the ``memberOf'' edge with a lower score (3.99) (lower implies higher confidence in this context) than the ``nationality'' edge it has trained on (4.33), and also predicts the ``hasOccupation'' edge with a comparable score (5.19).
+Hence, MLP-BoxE can leverage the predicted edges to classify ``Edmund Dollard'' as an alumnus of Syracuse University.

-Altogether, this paints a subtle but informative picture regarding the viability of transductive node classification with GNNs.
-With more complete edge information, as in the full \datasetname, both rGCN and GAT perform high-quality aggregation and make good predictions without suffering from their lack of link prediction capacity.
-However, as the data becomes incomplete, aggregation becomes noisier, thereby compromising prediction quality.
-This is in sharp contrast with \modelname, where with complete data, link prediction is not beneficial, and thus fitting edges only produces added competition with node classification.
-Yet, with incomplete data, \modelname can identify potentially critical missing edges, and therefore access information that otherwise would be lost, thereby enabling stronger node classification performance.
+This paints a subtle but informative picture regarding the viability of transductive node classification with GNNs.
+With more complete edge information, both rGCN and GAT perform high-quality aggregation and make good predictions without suffering from their lack of link prediction capacity.
+However, as data becomes incomplete, aggregation becomes noisier, thereby compromising prediction quality.
+This phenomenon can be observed on \datasetname.
+There, GAT and rGCN perform strongly, but then suffer significantly with incompleteness.
+In fact, rGCN falls much more than GAT, and this can also be explained by aggregation: as GAT aggregates using attention, it is less susceptible to noise, as it can ``ignore'' noisy neighbors.
+However, rGCN, by construction, considers all nodes, however irrelevant, and aggregates uniformly across relations.

-Surprisingly, GAT, a homogeneous GNN, performs as strongly as rGCN on the full dataset, and actually outperforms it as edges become incomplete.
-This can also be explained from the aggregation perspective: GAT aggregates across edges using attention, irrespective of relations, and thus is less susceptible to noise from missing edges, as it can attend differently to other neighbors based on their features.
-However, rGCNs, by construction, aggregate messages in a relation-aware fashion, and therefore are forced to consider all nodes, however irrelevant, and aggregate uniformly across relations.